 If Trump’s effect on the immigration debate is to drag both parties to the poles and temporarily discourage moderates from restrictionism, odds are our immigration politics will remain intransigent so long as he remains president.
 That possibility ought to concern restrictionists.
 Millions of unauthorized immigrants live in the country already, and the longer they establish themselves, the more wrenching it becomes to enforce the law.
 The current legal-immigration regime, meanwhile, allows a high number of immigrants in each year under criteria related to families rather than merit.
 Those who fear that changing demographics will beget a political reaction or lead to the formation of ethnic enclaves should understand that these issues are path-dependent.
 On some issues, sticking with the status quo represents a victory; not so for restrictionism.

 Trump’s success in remaking the GOP in his image could pay dividends for restrictionists down the road.
 There doesn’t seem to be a broad constituency for the “Abolish ICE” message: Americans generally support some limits on immigration, while abolishing internal enforcement would in effect mean that any immigrant who managed to reach American soil could stay permanently.
 So a post-Trump GOP could have more success securing support for a tighter immigration system if it explicitly cast a wider net with its pitch.
-Politicians such as Marco Rubio or Nikki Haley — maybe even Tom Cotton — might be able to sell the virtues of E-Verify and skills-based immigration in a way that doesn’t repel large swathes of moderates and galvanize a left-wing activist push.
+Other politicians might be able to sell the virtues of E-Verify and skills-based immigration in a way that doesn’t repel large swathes of moderates and galvanize a left-wing activist push.
 But even after Trump, the question will be whether the Trump Effect has dissipated or whether it marks a new normal.